omahs/hlfabric-topologies/README.md

 1. To create a network topology
 ./setup-network.sh  # from the topology folder
 ```
-4. How do you know the network has started succesfully?
+4. How do you know the network has started successfully?
 ```sh
 ******* NETWORK SETUP COMPLETED *******  # this should be the last message displayed once the setup-network.sh script has completed
 ```